mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

     });
 ```

 This options object can be used to, for instance, create a server-side document validation schema.
-For that, one can include a `schema` property matching a valid [JSON schema](https://json-schema.org/) definition within an outer `validation` object.
-The `level` property, used to effectively enable (`'STRICT'`) or disable (`'OFF'`) a schema, should also be included.
+For that, one can include a `schema` property matching a valid [JSON Schema](https://json-schema.org/) definition within an outer {@link module:Schema.SchemaValidationOptions|`validation`} object.
+The {@link ValidationLevel|`level`} property, used to effectively enable (`'STRICT'`) or disable (`'OFF'`) a schema, should also be included.

 ```javascript
 const mysqlx = require('@mysql/xdevapi');